 Shared Blocks...
 Local Blocks...
-Why is this So Complicated?!?!

-The difference between shared/local is how the block is called.
-If you 'hardcode' a block as a property on a page or block, then it is considered a local block and is only available to that page block.
-A shared block, on the other hand, is created when a content editor adds a block in the editor via a content area.
-When this happens a block is created in the shared block folder and it can be used in other areas of the site.
+The good news is that there's no real difference between a shared block and a local block codewise.
+The code required to create both types of the block is exactly the same.
+You don't need to worry about learning anything new!
+The difference between shared blocks and local blocks is how they are used rather than how they are built.
+If you 'hardcode' a block as a property on a page or block, then it is considered a local block and is only available to that type.
+A shared block, on the other hand, is created when a content editor adds a block within a content area in the editor.
+When blocks are added into content areas, they are also linked from the shared block folder.
+From this folder, the block can be linked to other areas in the site.
 It really is pretty simple.
 Just to prove it, I'm going to walk you through the code to create a local block.
-Given this block:
+Given the code snippet to create this block:

 Why Use Local Blocks?

-Lets pretend we need to add several images to different pages and blocks.
-One way of doing this is to add a URL property and an alt tag property on each page/block where needed, like so:
+Local blocks are a great way to group related data types together.
+For example, on most projects, you will have a requirement to create a property that will allow a content editor can add an image or a link onto a page.
+Let us pretend we need to add several images around the site on different pages and blocks.
+One way of doing this is to add a URL property and an alt tag property on each page/block wherever an image is needed, like so:

-Third, adding properties doesn't group things nicely in the editor.
-Instead, creating a local block to deal with images would be a better solution.
-The code for the block would look like this:
+Instead of using this ad-hoc approach to define properties when needed, creating a local block to deal with images would be a better solution.
+The code for the image block would look like this:

-The image block as local blocks on a page would look like this:
+To use this image block as local blocks on a page would look like this:

-When you use a local block, you will still need to add the 'ContentType' attribute to the class.
-Also, when you create local blocks the sole purpose is to wrap functionality.
-In most instance you won't want the block appearing as a selectable block within the create new block screen within the editor.
+ContentType attribute onto the class.
+When you create local blocks the sole purpose is to wrap functionality.
+In most instance, you won't want the block appearing as a selectable block within the create new block screen within the editor.
 To hide a block from an editor, add the